-In addition to presentations and networking, a highlight of the event was the recognition of Krista Seng as the 2023 SAN MVP award for her dedication to improving the Schuylkill watershed and her service to the SAN.
+In addition to presentations and networking, a highlight of the event was the recognition of DRBC's Steve Tambini and PA DEP's Joe Hebelka as the 2024 SAN MVP awards for their dedication to improving the Schuylkill watershed and their service to the SAN.

-PWD commits to remaining an active participant in watershed partnerships and plans to reinvigorate Philadelphia Watershed partnerships.
-In 2020, a contract was conformed with the Partnership for the Delaware Estuary to work collaboratively with PWD and other key city partners to deepen and expand current outreach programming and develop diverse educational campaigns centered on the prevention of non-point source pollution and source water protection in the Philadelphia portion of the Delaware River Watershed.
+PWD is an active participant in watershed partnerships and plans to reinvigorate Philadelphia Watershed partnerships.
+In 2020, a contract was conformed with the Partnership for the Delaware Estuary to work collaboratively with PWD and other key city partners to deepen and expand current outreach programming and develop diverse educational campaigns centered on the prevention of nonpoint source pollution and source water protection in the Philadelphia portion of the Delaware River Watershed.
 PDE will also lay the groundwork for the development of stronger partnerships with watershed groups and other stakeholders in the city to increase future engagement in clean water initiatives.
 At the end of calendar year 2020, PDE was also awarded a \$57,044 Growing Greener grant by PA DEP towards the establishment of a water quality collaborative for the lower Delaware River watershed.
 In 2021, PWD began working with PDE to engage potential partners through preliminary focus groups, gauging interest in the upcoming collaborative and determining shared goals in the region.
-Progress towards the development of a Delaware River Watershed Collaborative is further detailed below in Section 4.6.1.5.
+PDE was awarded a second Growing Greener grant of \$149,802 for expansion of the Delaware River Innovation Partnership for Water Quality Improvement in Delaware River.
+Progress towards the development of a Delaware River Watershed Collaborative is further detailed below in Section 4.4.1.5.

-4.4.1.4 Philadelphia Stables Partnerships
+4.4.4 Philadelphia Stables Partnerships